Dynamic programming on bipartite tree decompositions: General dynamic programming to obtain -algorithms

 \subsection{General dynamic programming scheme}

-We now have all the ingredients for our general scheme dynamic programming algorithm on bipartite tree decompositions.
+We now have all the ingredients for our general dynamic programming scheme on bipartite tree decompositions.
 We essentially prove that if a problem $\Pi$ has an annotated extension that is $\Bcal$-nice and solvable in \FPT-time parameterized by \oct, then $\Pi$ is solvable in \FPT-time parameterized by \btw.
 This actually holds for more general $\Hcal$.